soundpaint/rp2040pio-docs/pio-emu-registers.rst

 such as its scratch registers X and Y, its shift registers ISR, OSR, FIFO memory, and read access to PIO instruction memory for enhanced debugging of programs.
-Base address for the PIO emulator register sets is 0x58200000 and 0x58300000 for PIO0 and PIO1, respectively.
+Base address for the two emulator PIO register sets (one register set for each of the two PIOs) is
+0x58200000 and 0x58300000 for PIO0 and PIO1, respectively.